-Policy 1.21.1 Wellington shall enact and enforce land development code provisions that set water quality and quantity standards and at a minimum require: one inch of on-site drainage detention, post-development runoff equal to or less than pre-development runoff, erosion control, a minimum percentage of pervious open space, maintenance of swales, drainage level-of-service standards, and other environmentally sensitive land protection measures.
+- Policy 1.2.1 Wellington shall enact and enforce land development code provisions that set water quality and quantity standards and at a minimum require: one inch of onsite drainage detention, post-development runoff equal to or less than pre-development runoff, erosion control, a minimum percentage of pervious open space, maintenance of swales, drainage level-of-service standards, and other environmentally sensitive land protection measures.
 These requirements shall be designed to help ensure full compliance with the specific standards set forth in Objective 1.2 above.
 Such provisions shall be consistent with this plan and with the applicable Florida statutory and administrative code requirements.
 They shall also be consistent with applicable standards promulgated by the South Florida Water Management District, the South Florida Regional Planning Council, the Florida Department of Environmental Protection, and/or other agencies with relevant jurisdiction and/or information.
-They shall also be consistent to this Element.

-Policy 1.21.2 Wellington shall take steps to ensure a high water quality in Wellington's Basin B. Wellington shall by regularly monitoring water quality in Basin B and addressing water quality issues as detected.

-Policy 1.21.3 Wellington shall ensure that annexed properties meet the standards contained herein or do not otherwise have a negative impact on Wellington's ability to meet stormwater quantity and quality requirements.

-Policy 1.21.4 Wellington shall monitor and ensure compliance with "Best Management Practices" to address water quality and quantity issues in the community.
+They shall also be consistent with the Water Supply Facilities 10 Year Work Plan, contained as a subelement to this Element. - Policy 1.2.2 Wellington shall take steps to ensure water quality in Wellington's Basin B. Wellington shall regularly monitor water quality in Basin B and address water quality issues as detected. - Policy 1.2.3 Wellington shall ensure that annexed properties meet the standards contained herein or do not otherwise have a negative impact on Wellington's ability to meet stormwater quantity and quality requirements. - Policy 1.2.4 Wellington shall monitor and ensure compliance with "Best Management Practices" to address water quality and quantity issues in the community.

 These regulations ensure the proper disposal of animal waste, the use of fertilizer and site design principles in order to minimize the negative impacts of development within the Basin B area on water quality.
 "Best Management Practices" shall be shall be contained within Wellington's Code of Ordinances.

-Objective 1.32___Potable Water and Sanitary Sewer-Capacity:
+Objective 1.3 Potable Water and Sanitary Sewer Capacity:

 Wellington does not have any deficiencies in its capacity for potable water and sanitary sewer however, this objective and the accompanying policies will enhance the efficiency of the system and prevent deficiencies from arising at some point in the future.
-All future activity shall be consistent with Wellington shall implement the Water Supply Facilities 10 10-Year Work Plan (Work Plan), adopted as contained in the sub-element of this section. by reference, as amended.
+All future activity shall be consistent with the Water Supply Facilities 10 Year Work Plan (Work Plan) as contained in the sub-element of this section.